Find Schools

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Log Grader or Scaler
+Salary for a Log Grader or Scaler

-The salary for Log Graders and Scalers ranges between about $24,610 and $53,230 a year.
+Log Graders and Scalers make between $24,610 and $53,230 a year.

 undefined